3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: One is developed by me, one by an other ;-) The main difference is, that this plugin can be used as a shortcode anywhere in your posts.
 Also if do you use the configuration option to add it on all posts - it will only shown on single post pages.
+And this plugin also provide a widget.

 = Q: The fonts load slowly, can I use a CDN? =
 A: The best way would be to use a CDN for your blog host.
 The original